 IMG Rainier Kautz Summit Climbs Itinerary

-For this climb you are responsible for two nights of lodging in Ashford: after the ½ day on Day One and after skills training on Day Two.
+For the Kautz EX 5½ Day program, you are responsible for two nights of lodging in Ashford: after the ½ day on Day One and after skills training on Day Two.

 You are on your own for lodging this night, but IMG offers a convenient and economical option with our onsite tent camping »

-Day 2 Day 2 Meet at 8:00 a.m. all ready to go with day packs.
+Day 2 (Kautz EX only) Meet at 8:00 a.m. all ready to go with day packs.
 We ride the IMG shuttle up to Paradise for a day of technical training.
-The group hikes out to the nearest suitable training area, either the snowfields above Paradise or the lower Nisqually Glacier.
+The group hikes to the nearest suitable training area above Paradise, either the slopes below Panorama Point or the lower Nisqually Glacier.
 Training will include steeper angle cramponing skills: flat footed French technique, front pointing, standing in balance on crampons and movement over ice.
 The use of ice axes in "piolet traction" and "piolet ancre" (anchoring the pick of the axe) on moderately steep slopes will be covered including the use of more technical tools.
 Anchor construction on snow and glacier ice is covered as well as belaying, anchor management, rappelling and lowering.
-Descent back to Paradise at end of day and transport back to HQ
+Descent back to Paradise at end of day and transport back to HQ.

-Day 3 We meet at 8:00 a.m. all ready to go, then load up the van and are shuttled up to Paradise, the jumping-off point for our climb.
+Day 2 Kautz (Day 3 Kautz EX) We meet at 8:00 a.m. all ready to go, then load up the van and are shuttled up to Paradise, the jumping-off point for our climb.
 Our training continues with the skills needed for safe and efficient travel with an expedition pack.
-We spend most of the day ascending to the first camp and establishing it somewhere above 7,000 feet.
+We spend most of the day ascending to the first camp and establishing it at above 7,000 feet.
 The first day takes us through open alpine meadows and snow fields then drops us down to cross the lower Nisqually glacier.
 The Nisqually glacier provides an opportunity to practice roping up and the techniques of safe glacier travel.

-Day 4 We continue training and refreshing the team's glacier climbing skills prior to departing our campsite.
+Day 3 Kautz (Day 4 Kautz EX) We continue training and refreshing the team's glacier climbing skills prior to departing our campsite.
 Training continues after we pack up and move slowly up to our high camp (at +/- 10,000ft).
 Once camp is established, we discuss the following day's summit climb and complete our preparations for the morning.

-Day 5 We begin our climb well before daybreak to allow enough time to reach the 14,410 ft summit and descend back to camp during the safest part of the day.
+Day 4 Kautz (Day 5 Kautz EX) We begin our climb well before daybreak to allow enough time to reach the 14,410 ft summit and descend back to camp during the safest part of the day.
 Our summit day route normally starts with the guides lowering each member down a vertical rock step to access the Kautz Glacier then onto the steeper and more exposed part of the route.
-Here the guides may employ fixed anchors or ice screw anchors to protect the ascent and descent.
+Here the guides may employ fixed anchors or fixed ropes to protect the ascent and descent.
 This is a great introduction to steeper glacier climbing skills.
 Throughout the day, the guides will be directing their rope teams, providing safety feedback and hands on training in safe climbing skills.
 The upper Kautz glacier becomes more moderate in angle and leads up to the upper mountain and finally Mt.
 Rainier's summit crater rim.
 After an hour on top, we navigate the same route back down to high camp to enjoy a well deserved rest after a long and strenuous day.

-Day 6 The final day is reserved for descent to Paradise where the shuttle waits to bring us back to IMG's HQ facilities.
+Day 5 Kautz (Day 6 Kautz EX) The final day is reserved for descent to Paradise where the shuttle waits to bring us back to IMG's HQ facilities.
 Here we finally have an opportunity to celebrate our climb, and the guides award certificates of achievement.